 Memorial Day weekend means it's the start of summer in the U.S. But if you're the parent of a teenage driver, it also marks the beginning of what's been dubbed the "100 Deadliest Days."
 If that sounds ominous, it should.

-Why is that?
-It's most likely because teens are out of school and spending more time on the roadways.
-And they're notoriously distracted drivers, which the AAA Foundation says accounts for six out of every 10 teen crashes.
-And teens don't seem to understand the gravity of the danger: 90 percent of them admitted in a joint study by Liberty Mutual and Students Against Destructive Decisions (SADD) to talking on a cell phone while driving, and 78 percent to texting while driving.
+Teens are notoriously distracted drivers, which the AAA Foundation says accounts for six out of every 10 teen crashes.
+And teens don't seem to understand the gravity of the danger: 90 percent of them admitted in a joint study by Liberty Mutual and Students Against Destructive Decisions (SADD) to talking on a cellphone while driving, and 78 percent to texting while driving.

-But it's not just texting and talking on the phone that's the problem.
+But it's not just texting that's the problem.
 Talking to passengers in the car or trying to do things while behind the wheel, like applying makeup or eating, is equally dangerous.

-Parents, you also can use technology to your — and your teen's — advantage.
-You can download numerous apps to your teen's cell phone to keep them from texting while driving.
-Others limit what your teen can and can't do on their phone while their car is moving.
-Some will even monitor your teen's driving habits (like speeding, phone use and acceleration) and will provide you with a detailed report.
+Parents can also use technology to keep their teens safe.
+They can download numerous apps to their teens' cellphones to keep them from texting while driving.
+Other apps limit what teens can and can't do on their phones while their cars are moving.
+Some apps will even monitor a teen's driving habits (like speeding, phone use and acceleration) and provide the parent with a detailed report.

 Other things experts suggest you do to keep your teen driver safe this summer: